-What is it about fathers and father figures that looms so large in the lives of so many?
-So wonders Patton Dodd in The Father You Get: And the Ones You Make, Believe In, and Become, an intimate reflection and memoir in which he wrestles with a dad-sized hole, the gap between the father he yearned to have and the father he got—an absent-while-present alcoholic whose unreliability caused chaos for everyone around him.
+The Father You Get: And the Ones You Make, Believe In, and Become is a memoir about a dad-sized hole, the gap between the father I wanted and the father I got—an absent-while-present alcoholic whose unreliability caused chaos for everyone around him.

 Order your copy now!